spsforks/QB64-Wiki/_SCREENIMAGE.md

 ## Example(s)

+## Example(s)
-*Example:* Determining the present screen resolution of user's PC for a screensaver program.
+ Determining the present screen resolution of user's PC for a screensaver program.

 ```vb